reduxframework/redux-framework/README.md

 ### Master ###

+= 3.3.6.4 =
+* Added:      image_size as an option for the data argument.
+Thanks @Gyroscopic!

 = 3.3.6.3 =
 * Modified:   How Redux paths are run.
 Should cover all use cases now.
 Child themes can also embed Redux properly now.
 Thanks @cfoellmann for the suggestions.
 Fix for issue #1566.